kumpmati/superactions-docs/guide/getting-started.md

 First, create a `+server.ts` file somewhere inside your routes folder.
 We'll choose `src/routes/api` this time.

 To define an endpoint, use the `endpoint` function.
-It takes in a path and some actions, and returns a normal SvelteKit request handler that we'll then mount inside a `+server.ts` file.
+It takes in an object containing all the actions you want to expose, and returns a normal SvelteKit request handler that we'll then mount inside a `+server.ts` file.

-In the `+server.ts` file, give the `endpoint` a path and some action(s), and export its return value as a POST handler like so:

 ```ts
 // src/routes/api/+server.ts